-When the calorimeter is not being used in the beam or in experiment, the transporter system provides positioning of the entire calorimeter a few meters above the beam center, on the level 2 of the Hall B beamline.
+When the calorimeter is not being used in the beam, the transporter system provides positioning of the entire calorimeter a few meters above the beam center, on Level 2 of the Hall B beam line.
 In addition to storage, this configuration allows the HYCAL to be available for re-assembly, maintenance, and testing with cosmic rays.